savitha91/SpeechToImg_AttnGAN/README.md

 ## About This Project
 This project is a part of Data Science Incubator (Summer 2020) organized by Made With ML.
 We constantly look for better models.
 We welcome your contributions and please contact us if you do!

-The core idea behind the project is to use the app as a visualisation tool while planning house constructions, where the requirements can be given by the customer(record the voice) and the app shows an image of the same.

-#### On-going task
-1. The current state of the project is it works fine for Birds images, working on ObjectGAN model trained on COCO dataset to generate random image with multiple objects
-2. Building a Seq2Seq model for Speech recognition on MELD-training dataset

 ### Documentation
 Topics researched, issues faced, identified solutions, topics currently working on, can be found in the attached document - Speech2Image_MML.docx